larik-22/or1on/docs/Scrum Documentation.md

 - Ilarion: Done with ORN-080.
 - Ignat: Progress on deployment
 - Jan: Done with ORN-081 and ORN-020.
 Assigned to ORN-088
-- Robert: Will finish by the end of the day.
+- Robert: Will finish by the next meeting
 - Botond: Assigned to ORN-086.
 Needs testing to finish ORN-089
 - Sarina: Done with ORN-018.
+Continuing with ORN-048
 - Petko: Done with ORN-083.
+Assigned to ORN-090

 Attendees: Rafael, Ilarion, Ignat, Jan, Sarina, Robert, Petko, Botond;
 Absentees: None;

+### 4th Meeting (13/01/2024)

+Meeting Notes:
+- Botond: Willing to take a task for not finishing ORN-089 and ORN-086 properly.
+- Ignat: Done with ORN-082.
+Assigned to ORN-092
+- Robert: Done with ORN-084.
+Needs to fix test.
+Assigned to not completed ORN-089
+- Jan: ORN-088 made progress.
+Will finish by 15/01
+- Petko: Progress on ORN-090.
+- Sarina: ORN-048 blocked by ORN-088.
+- Botond: Assigned to ORN-094
+- Rafael: Assigned to ORN-086
+- Ilarion: Assigned to ORN-093